 Existing Conga 2.x-based applications typically initialise Conga by calling (DRC.Init '') .
-Unless you wish to make use of the multiple root feature described in the following, we recommend creating a default instance of Conga 3 as follows: iConga←Conga.Init ''
+Unless you wish to make use of the multiple-root feature described in the following, we recommend creating a default instance of Conga 3 as follows: iConga←Conga.Init ''

 The above expression connects to the Conga root object named DEFAULT, which is shared by all applications which use an empty right argument to Init.
 If you name the instance variable DRC, existing application code which refers to DRC (except for the call to DRC.Init) should work unchanged.
-In other words, if you replace the expression (DRC.Init '') with (DRC←Conga.Init ''), the rest of your Conga 2.x application should run unchanged.
+In other words, if you replace the expression (DRC.Init '') with (DRC←Conga.Init ''), and ensure that you have the Conga namespace rather than DRC loaded into your workspace, the rest of your Conga 2.x application should run unchanged.

 The code samples that used to reside in the Samples namespace in earlier Conga workspaces have been withdrawn, because better alternatives now exist.
 A cut-down set of the most widely used samples can be found in the Samples namespace in conga.dws.
 A new set of samples can be found in the folder Samples/Conga, and tools such as the new HttpCommand which is intended to replace the old Samples.HttpGet, can be found in Library/Conga.